 (2) THERAPEUTIC X-RAY SERVICES.
 If therapeutic x-ray services are provided, they shall meet professionally approved standards for safety and for qualifications of personnel.
 The physician in charge shall be appropriately qualified.
-Only a physician qualihttp://docs.legis.wisconsin.gov/code/admin_code DEPARTMENT OF HEALTH SERVICES fied by training and experience may prescribe radiotherapy treatments.
+Only a physician qualified by training and experience may prescribe radiotherapy treatments.